What is CASA?

 The Remote Pilot course follows a syllabus created by CASA.
-Areas covered include aerodynamics, multi rotor flight, navigation, air law, meteorology, risk, air radio operation, and RPA Knowledge.
-The PLUS module covers non-CASA topics such as privacy issues; insurance – what do you need; winning business & setting fees; dealing with councils, landholders & the public; and aerial cinematography – what works or doesn’t.
+Areas covered include aerodynamics, multi rotor flight, navigation, air law, meteorology, risk, and RPA Knowledge.
+The PLUS module covers non-CASA topics such as privacy issues; insurance – what do you need; dealing with councils, landholders & the public; and aerial cinematography – what works or doesn’t.

 The course is appropriate for pilots who wish to undertake any type of professional work with a drone, such as photography, mapping, surveillance, research, environmental, inspection, emergency services etc.

-There is a multi-choice test after every module and a multi-choice examination at the end of the course.
-There is also a flight test to examine your safe flying ability.
+There is a multi-choice examination at the end of the course.
+There is also a Flight Test to examine your safe flying ability.